 - Fear of losing our partner (can be a sign of anxious attachment style)

-If one of the parents is dominant and the other subservient, then children are likely to develop some passive aggressiveness personality traits.
+If one of the parents is dominant and the other subservient, then some children are likely to develop some passive-aggressive personality traits.

 I’m not mad..

-That ‘s why they will often say yes while delaying the execution as an act of subversion and/or to get out of tasks (of course the best option would be to directly refuse or address the issue).
+That’s why they will often say yes while delaying the execution as an act of subversion and/or to get out of tasks.

 Her: Well, I’m gonna go do the dishes.